The Ontario Campus

 The Four Rivers Cultural Center (FRCC) and museum opened its doors on the TVCC Campus in 1997.
 This first-class facility also houses the Student Services Center, the Testing Center, the Performing Arts department, and the College Bookstore.
 The performing arts center, with a seating capacity of more than 600, is a major part of the complex.

-TVCC's new Caldwell Center is located on the banks of Indian Creek in downtown Caldwell, at 205 S. 6th Ave - at the intersection of Blaine and 6th.
+TVCC's new Caldwell Center is located on the banks of Indian Creek in downtown Caldwell, at 205 S. 6th Avenue, at the intersection of Blaine and 6th.

 Community Outreach Center